void3333/Livros-que-comprei-legalmente/README.md

-# PDF-BOOKS - some in ENG AND some in PT-BR
+# PDF-BOOKS - some in ENG and some in PT-BR

 # Collection of my Kindle books, if you wanna be a fullstackish boi